fruggles11/sort-and-assemble/README.md

 This pipeline takes Oxford Nanopore reads from B-Cell IgM amplicons, sorts out the reads from each amplicon, and assembles them into the most likely haplotypes using somatic variants.

 In short, the pipeline does the following:
-1. Merges compressed Nanopore FASTQs based on sample barcodes.
+1. Merges compressed Nanopore FASTQs based on sample barcodes with `seqkit scat`.
 2. Discovers adapter sequences with `bbmerge` for usage in `bbduk` in step 4.
 3. Splits each sample's FASTQ into one FASTQ for each primer of interest, as well as an unprimed FASTQ.
 To do this, it uses `seqkit grep` to search for the forward or reverse primer sequence in each read.
 4. Uses `bbduk` to trim to a minimum read length, minimum quality, and to remove adapter and primer sequences.